oracle/db-sharding/container-based-sharding-deployment/README.md

     * If SELinux is enabled on podman host, then install the following package as well:
       ```bash
       dnf install -y selinux-policy-devel
       ```
+  * If you are using `Older` Oracle Linux 7, then install Docker.
+    * If you are using an older Oracle Linux 7 system, then you must install [Docker Engine](https://docs.oracle.com/en/operating-systems/oracle-linux/docker/).
+    * Install `docker-engine` and `docker-cli` using yum command.
+      ```bash
+      yum-config-manager --enable ol7_addons
+      yum install docker-engine docker-cli
+      yum start docker
+      systemctl enable --now docker
+      ```

 ## QuickStart